huntabyte/unetlab.github.io/_posts/2015-06-17-adding-cisco-vwlc-images.md

 - UNetLab
 - Images
 ---
-The Cisco virtual Wireless LAN Controller 8vWLC) is available as a virtual appliance also.
+The Cisco virtual Wireless LAN Controller (vWLC) is available as a virtual appliance also.

 ## Supported Cisco vWLC images